 We are desperately searching for our lost possessions, emotions and love, turning the world upside down only to feel tired a bit later.
 And then we sit down, we wonder, we worry, we muse, we reflect, we accept, we relax.
 In that state of mind, life appears like the young boy and hands it back to us.

 Sometimes, the greatest way to search is to not search at all.
 When you don’t search and just let it be, then you hear the watch ticking, you hear how life’s bubbling over and you see the beauty in everything.
 When that happens, you realize that everything you already have is a prized possession in its own right, the present moment being the greatest of all.

 Stilling the mind is one of the greatest skills for only a quiet mind can hear the song of silence.
 Restless minds become ruminators or brooders.
 A calm one, however, dances to the divine tune of silence.
 It is not necessary that we have to constantly be doing something important in life.
-Simply being aware in the present moment, being happy is just as significant.
+Simply being aware, in the present moment and being happy is just as significant.